 The United Church of Christ (UCC) chartered United as an ecumenical seminary that would embrace the universality of all Christian denominations and include faiths outside of Christianity.
 Today, the student body, faculty and staff of United represent more than 20 denominations and faith traditions.
 True to the UCC’s sensibilities, United continues to champion social justice, integrate arts and theology, and promote bold and respectful dialogue among people of all faiths.
+Reflecting these commitments, United is an Open and Affirming seminary.

 Today’s Mission, Vision and Values